mac-theobio/dateProcessing/pandas_processing/README.md

-If you haven't already, run in terminal: pip install pandas pip install xlrd
+You need to download the example files and put it somewhere, and you may need to install requirements from requirements.txt.

-You need to download the example files and put it somewhere.
+(If using linux, run: make)

 Then, run python clean_dates.py {path to file} {path to output file}